sickboydroid/90-days-DSA-Challange/Dairy/diary.md

 is human and humans by nature have human behaivour.
 So no one speical except yourself.

 Coming back to coding, i will be noting the date of day as well from now on.

+## DAY 7 (13 JAN 2023)

+Again feeling sick (real sick) but I can handle it.
+So today I messaged her and apologised for the last time.
+I sent her a goodbye message and prayed for their good.
+She hasn't replied but who cares!!

+Coming back to coding again.
+Today I completed implementing LinkedList and also completed DoublyLinkedList.
+I also implemented stack.
+Now I am going to practice a bit on leetcode.
+From tomorrow I think I will only make digital notes of LinkedList and stack and practice some leetcode problems on them.
+It has snowed today.
+Daniil is not replying, I hope he is ok.
+I am going to get a marker tomorrow, white board days are back guys!!
+Also I am gonna rename this repo.
+I will name it may be **My DSA Journey (start date - end date)**.
+This repo will be the biggest thing I have created.

+Let's rock.